 She is finally happy when Chris Kyle leaves the military … ironically enough he ends up getting killed in The USA………………

 It is difficult to find exciting entertainment in this day and age.
 I’m very grateful that “Game of Thrones” has returned.
-I cling to the hope that the popularity of tv-shows such as “Vikings” & “GOT” mean something deeper, that there is this underlying nostalgia for badassery and the protection of ones family, territory and cultural heritage.
+I cling to the hope that the popularity of tv-shows such as “Vikings” & “Game Of Thrones” mean something deeper, that there is this underlying nostalgia for badassery and the protection of ones family, territory and cultural heritage.
 When looking at the ratings for “Orange Is The New Black” this theory is of course challenged.
 I would love to know exactly how the demographics are when it comes to these shows.
-That might be telling to know.
+It might be telling to know.